frostyshrek/Wordle-Information-theory/README.md

 # Wordle-Information-theory

-This is a wordle game where a bot uses information theory to tell you best guess
+Developed an algorithmic framework using entropy and probability theory to efficiently reduce search spaces in a constrained environment (Wordle).
+Demonstrated the application of information theory principles to real-world problem solving, optimizing decisions under uncertainty.